 A rocky shoreline and blue sea meet the edge of this historic lighthouse—the oldest in Maine.
 Be sure to visit at sunset, when the rosy light reflects on the water and turns the white lighthouse a dusty shade of pink.
 It's one majorly photogenic vista.

 A magnificent backdrop of vast sandstone formations rising from the red earth, Monument Valley is one of the most majestic—and commonly photographed—landscapes of the American West.

-The largest alpine lake in North America, Lake Tahoe is loved for its sparkling blue waters and panorama of surrounding mountains.
+The largest alpine lake in North America, Lake Tahoe is loved for its sparkling blue waters and panoramic views of surrounding mountains.
 Ride your bike, try stand-up paddleboarding, hike, and more.
 Tahoepublicbeaches.org is a one-stop-shop to learn about what each of the area's beaches offers (i.e. dog-friendly beaches to BBQ setups).